 The battery can last up 2 hours of heavy usage, 4 hours of video playback and 5 hours of lightweight tasks.

-7. Apple MMGG2LL/A MacBook Air- Best Lightweight Laptop for Data Analysis
+11. Apple MacBook Air: Best Lightweight Laptop for Data Analysis

 The Apple MMGG2LL/A MacBook Air is not the latest and best laptop for a data scientist out there.
 This laptop is just for the beginners who are just getting started in the data science field or for those people who do some basic tasks in this field.

 If you can’t afford the above MacBook Pro which is quite expensive, then this MacBook Air could be a perfect alternative for you.
-I’ve included MacBook Air in my best writers laptops post because it is perfectly capable of doing any lightweight tasks and not many heavy duty tasks like gaming.
+I’ve included MacBook Air in my couple of posts because it is perfectly capable of doing any lightweight tasks and not many heavy duty tasks like gaming.

 If you are looking for a laptop with a great display and perfect viewing angles, just scroll down the page because this laptop isn’t for you.
 The outdated display is just okay and viewing angles are pretty bad on this laptop.